nickjf/ANSURR2/README.md

 `pip install ansurr`

-You will also need java in order to re-reference chemical shifts using PANAV (see https://java.com/en/download/help/download_options.html).
+You will also need java in order to re-reference chemical shifts using PANAV (https://java.com/en/download/help/download_options.html).

 ## Running ANSURR